-Stainless steel cutting blades and grinding discs will be more expensive than carbon steel but are more sturdy.
-On average they will stay sharper for almost three times longer and are less likely to rust or corrode.
+The best meat grinders will have stainless steel cutting blades and grinding discs.
+These are more expensive than carbon steel but are more sturdy.
+On average, they will stay sharper for almost three times longer and are less likely to rust or corrode.

 Ground meat and other ingredients, like vegetables or fruits, can contain a large amount of water.
 You may need to coat the blades with a thin coating of oil to prevent rusting.
 An all-metal construction of the housing should be made of a material which is both durable and easy to keep clean.